learn-academy-2023-charlie/treasure-hunt-haliespaige/README.md

 ### 📚 User Stories

+### Layout
+- App.js: logic (container) - maintain all the data, variables, functions to pass to other components
+- Square.js: display (presentationl) - shows how to send the component back to the user interface -use console.log() or reference data to display on user interface
+- branch: boardgame
+- know: 9 question marks and a square
+- return: 3x3 grid with question marks
+- process:
+    - iterate across the values in the array and return a square using .map()
+    - reference the value to make the question mark appear

+- pass board as a prop and place .map() on Square.js
+- added styling to center the grid in css

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.